Rapid Access Chest Pain Clinics (RACPC) within BNSSG can be found at:

 Other indications for immediate admission to hospital can be found in the Management of Chest Pain section of the CKS guidelines.

-The following investigations should be considered:
+The following investigations should be considered (but should not delay referral)

 Contact details for urgent additional queries: